I started ProSolution almost 20 years ago and if there’s been one common theme over that time, it is how “expensive” property is.

 It should be noted that this data represents that change in the median house value, and I would argue that investment-grade property is even less volatile.

 The reality is that there isn’t one, homogeneous property market but in fact hundreds of different sub-markets that can behave differently.

-Therefore, it’s possible that property in some locations can become so overvalued that they could crash.
+Therefore, it’s possible that properties in some locations can become so overvalued that they could crash.

 Mining towns are a perfect example of this – prices in some locations fell by 70% in 2016.